Cost of LivingUpdated May 2026

 How Akron Compares Regionally for Cost of Living

-Regionally, Akron occupies a middle-market position for cost of living costs.
+Regionally, Akron occupies a value-oriented position for cost of living.
 Compared to nearby Cleveland, Pittsburgh, Erie, Akron's pricing reflects its unique economic profile: a smaller market where personal relationships and local reputation drive pricing.
 The midwest region generally provides moderate pricing with seasonal variability.
 Your decision should factor in not just the raw cost, but the value equation: what you get for what you pay, including response times, quality standards, and available options.

 What to Expect at Every Budget Level in Akron